Health & Ingredients

 • Orange B and Citrus Red 2: Being phased out "in the coming months"

-What the FDA Actually Announced
+What the FDA Food Dye Ban Actually Means

-But here's the critical distinction most news coverage gets wrong: the FDA is not issuing a ban on these six dyes.
+But here's the critical distinction most news coverage gets wrong: the FDA is not issuing a legal ban on these six dyes.
 Instead, the agency has asked food manufacturers to voluntarily remove them.
-The FDA is "requesting" and "encouraging" compliance, not mandating it through regulation.
+The FDA is "requesting" and "encouraging" compliance, not mandating it through enforceable regulation.

 This matters because: